2020 Goals Update

 I completed the NHS’s mood self-assessment and they gave me some useful links to help my mental health and well being.
 One of these areas was meditation and relaxation, which I introduced into my evening routines.
 However, this was short-lived as it didn’t maintain my interest.
 As I’ve mentioned before there is no ‘one size fits all’ when it comes to self care.

 20 – Attend a Yoga Class (or Similar, e.g. Pilates, Tai–Chi, or a Combination Class) ✔

 My initial plan was to join a class at our local leisure centre once my debts were cleared, however the lockdown came into effect and the gyms are currently closed.
-But I do still plan to sign up for a class when they re-open.
-For now, I have introduced some morning yoga stretches to my routine.
+Instead I have introduced some morning yoga stretches to my daily routine.
+And I plan to sign up for a class when the gyms re-open.